A New Option in Customized Living

 - Certified disabled by Social Security or the State Medical Review Team (SMRT) process

 - Under age 65 at time of opening to the waiver

 - Determined by the case manager/service coordinator to need nursing facility level of care

 - Has an assessed need for supports and services over and above those available through the MA State plan.

-After eligibility is determined, there are a few key requirements that must be met to ensure the CADI/EW participation is utilized appropriately:
+After eligibility is determined, there are a few key requirements that must be met to ensure the CADI/BI participation is utilized appropriately: